-- All Derive functions are supported, with the exception of sequence functions. - Split fields cannot be derived in the same stream that uses them as splits; you will need to create two streams; one that derives the split field and one that uses the field as splits. - A flag field cannot be used by itself in a comparison; that is, if (flagField) then ... endif will cause an error; the workaround is to use if (flagField=trueValue) then ... endif - It is recommended when using the operator to specify the exponent as a real number, such as x2.0, instead of x2, in order to match results in Modeler
+- All Derive functions are supported, with the exception of sequence functions. - Deriving a new field as a Count is essentially a sequence operation, and thus not supported. - Split fields cannot be derived in the same stream that uses them as splits; you will need to create two streams; one that derives the split field and one that uses the field as splits. - A flag field cannot be used by itself in a comparison; that is, if (flagField) then ... endif will cause an error; the workaround is to use if (flagField=trueValue) then ... endif - It is recommended when using the operator to specify the exponent as a real number, such as $x^{}2.0$, instead of $x^{}2$, in order to match results in Modeler